ashleycampion/IrisDataSetProject/README.md

 <dl>
     <dt><a id="Discriminant"></a>Discriminant</dt>
     <dd>Discriminant is not a standard term in data analysis, probably because it is a standard term in mathematics and thus there would be room for confusion.
-But it is useful to understand the 'discriminate' part of <a href="#linear discriminant analysis def">linear discriminate analysis</a>.
+But it is useful to understand the 'discriminate' part of <a href="#linear discriminant analysis">linear discriminate analysis</a>.
 Basically, a discriminant can be thought of as a property (variable) of an object that allows us to determine what class that object belongs to, i.e. we can discriminate between classes based solely on the discriminatn variable (in the case of the Iris Dataset, the three species are the classes).
 A perfect discriminant would be such that by looking at the value of the discriminat for each object in a dataset we would be able to separate the objects accurately into their different classes.
 Of course, the 'ready-made' variables of data-sets (such as the iris dataset's petal lengths) are rarely reliable discriminants.
 In practice, variables have to be <em>combined</em> to produce an accurate discriminant.
-For more on how this is achieved, please see <a href="#linear combination">linear combination</a>, and for additional context, <a href="#linear discriminant analysis def">linear discriminant analysis.</a> </dd>
+For more on how this is achieved, please see <a href="#linear combination">linear combination</a>, and for additional context, <a href="#linear discriminant analysis">linear discriminant analysis.</a> </dd>
     <dt><a id='Linear Combination'></a>Linear Combination</dt>
     <dd>(Please first read the definition of <a href="#discriminant">discriminant</a>.)
 In mathematics, a linear combination is an expression constructed from a set of terms by multiplying each term by a constant and adding the results (e.g. a linear combination of x and y would be any expression of the form ax + by, where a and b are constants) [4].</dd>
-    <dt><a id='Linear Discriminate Analysis def'></a>Linear Discriminate Analysis</dt>
+    <dt><a id='Linear Discriminate Analysis'></a>Linear Discriminate Analysis</dt>
     <dd>(Please first read the definitions of <a href="#discriminant">discriminant</a> and <a href="#linear combination">linear combination</a>.)
 Linear discriminant analysis (LDA), normal discriminant analysis (NDA), or discriminant function analysis is a generalization of Fisher's linear discriminant, a method used in statistics, pattern recognition, and machine learning to find a <a href="#linear combination">linear combination</a> of features that characterizes or separates two or more classes of objects or events [3].</dd>
     <dt><a id='Multivariate'>Multivariate</a></dt>
     <dd>Multivariant refers to the property of having multiple variables.
 Hence a <em>multivariate dataset</em> is a dataset with multiple variables, and <em>multivariate statistics</em> is the statistics of multivariate datasets.</dd>
     <dt><a id="Normal Distribution"></a>Normal Distribution</dt>
     <dd>A normal distribution is an arrangement of a data set in which most values cluster in the middle of the range and the rest taper off symmetrically toward either extreme [8].
 Note, however, that while all normal distributions are bell curves, not all bell curves are normal distributions.
 Normal distributions are "normal" because according to the central limit theorem, under some conditions the average of many samples (observations) of a random variable with finite mean and variance is itself a random variable whose distribution converges to a normal distribution as the number of samples increases.</dd>
-    <dt><a id="Statistical Classification def"></a>Statistical Classification</dt>
+    <dt><a id="Statistical Classification"></a>Statistical Classification</dt>
     <dd>In machine learning and statistics, classification is the problem of identifying to which of a set of categories (sub-populations) a new observation belongs, on the basis of a training set of data containing observations (or instances) whose category membership is known [7].</dd>
     <dt><a id="Supervised learning">Supervised learning</a></dt>
     <dd>Supervised learning is the machine learning task of learning a function that maps an input to an output based on example input-output pairs.
 It infers a function from labeled training data.
 This in contrast to <a href="#unsupervised learning">unsupervised learning</a> that does not have the luxury of data that is labelled [5].</dd>